UniversalDependencies/docs/_cop-dep/nmod.md

 udver: '2'
 ---

 A nominal modifier.
-This is the label given to prepositional objects and other types of nominal dependents which are non-core arguments (i.e. neither subject nor object).
-Note that in keeping with Universal Dependencies for other languages, the `nmod` noun attaches directly to the lexeme it modifies (usually a noun or verb), while the preposition is seen as a `case` dependent of the modifying noun.
+This is the label given to prepositional objects and other types of nominal dependents which are non-core arguments and not verbal modifiers (i.e. neither subject nor object nor oblique).
+Note that in keeping with Universal Dependencies for other languages, the `nmod` noun attaches directly to the lexeme it modifies (usually a noun), while the preposition is seen as a `case` dependent of the modifying noun.

 ~~~ sdparse
 ⲡ/DET ⲣⲏ/NOUN ϩⲛ/ADP ⲧ/DET ⲡⲉ/NOUN  \n the sun in the sky